SamyakJain-DS/naruto-directors-analysis/README.md

-# Naruto Directors & Writers Rating Analysis.
+# THE THIRD PROJECT : Naruto Directors & Writers Rating Analysis.

 Fun study on Naruto, one of my childhood favourites.